lawrennd/old_talks/_data-science/includes/happenstance-data.md

 \notes{Not only is there an ongoing role for the classical methodologies we have at our disposal, it is likely to be an increasing demand in the near future.
 But what about new mathematical theories?
-How can we come to a formalism for the  new approacches of mathematical data science, just as early 20th century statisticians were able to reformulate statistics on a rigorous mathematical footing?}
+How can we come to a formalism for the  new approaches of mathematical data science, just as early 20th century statisticians were able to reformulate statistics on a rigorous mathematical footing?}